 2. Raise awareness of Peace Day

-For ideas and resources to help raise awareness of Peace Day and getting involved in the campaign visit the Take Action page.
+For ideas and resources to help raise awareness of Peace Day and getting involved in the campaign visit the Resources page.

 Peace Day 21 September is an opportunity to unite on a scale never seen before and bring the issue of domestic violence to the fore.
 Join the ‘Reducing Domestic Violence’ Coalition, mark Peace Day 2014 in some way and let us know about it.